AbdulKalam21/lua-raylib/README.md

 # lua-raylib
-Lua bindings for raylib, heavily inspired by [raylib-lua](https://github.com/raysan5/raylib-lua)
+Lua bindings for raylib, heavily inspired by [raylib-lua](https://github.com/raysan5/raylib-lua) written in [nelua](http://nelua.io/) programming language

 #### NOTE: Pre built binaries will be provided in future, fow now you have to build from source